We have information you must know before you buy the Tahoe.

 The Chevrolet Tahoe features a crisp design with curved edges, fully wrapped front fascia that eliminates air-grabbing gaps, doors that wrap over the rocker panels, and a steeply raked windshield.

 One result of the streamlined body is optimal fuel economy, according to GM.
 Automotive engineers judge wind-cheating aerodynamics by a factor known as the coefficient of drag: The lower the number, the easier air flows over it.
 The Tahoe has a Cd of 0.36.
 The Hybrid is even more slippery, with a Cd of 0.34.
-However, total drag also includes frontal area, and the Tahoe's substantial frontal profile means it isn't as low-drag as a much smaller vehicle with a slightly higher Cd.
+However, total drag also includes frontal area, and the Tahoe's substantial frontal profile means it isn't as low-drag as a smaller vehicle with a higher Cd.

 Up front, the Tahoe features a clean interpretation of Chevrolet's two-tier front grille with a central bowtie logo.
 Tow hook openings flank the license plate frame and they are, on cars so equipped, flanked by fog lights.
 The sides of the Tahoe have little ornamentation, yielding a smooth design.
 Windows aren't shrunk in the name of style and offer a decent view; unlike the Suburban the rear side windows do not roll all the way down.
 And at the rear, the liftgate has separate opening glass to offer easier loading of small items and the bumper top is ribbed for safer roof loading.